Linux Mint installer has no option NOT to install a bootloader by default. But you can change that.

 There are several bootloaders available for Linux.
 GRUB is the most popular one.
 I use GRUB on all my system, Linux Mint uses GRUB as a bootloader and you are also most likely have GRUB bootloader on your system.
 When I talk about a bootloader here, I mean GRUB bootloader.

 Linux Mint installation without GRUB

-If you boot from the Linux Mint live image, start the installer by double clicking on it, follow the installation instructions and select the manual partition, you will see that there is no option NOT to install a bootloader.
-I think this is a precaution of the Linux Mint team, so new users do not end up with an installation without a bootloader.
+If you boot from the Linux Mint live image, start the installer by double-clicking on it, follow the installation instructions and select the manual partition, you will see that there is no option NOT to install a bootloader.
+I think this is a precaution of the Linux Mint team, so new users do not end up with installation without a bootloader.

 But if you know what you are doing and you want to install Linux Mint without a bootloader, you need to start the installer from the command line.
 The Linux Mint installer is called ubiquity.
 Ubiquity is the installer in Ubuntu and all its derivatives.
 To see all options available in ubiquity, run:

 Among these options, the option -b is what you need.
 It will install the system without a bootloader.

 And when you get into the partition setup, there is no bootloader option you have seen before.

 I installed Linux Mint without a bootloader this way and everything went as it supposed to.
 I can also confirm that this approach works for Ubuntu and KDE Neon.
 So, ubiquity with the option -b should work on Ubuntu and all its derivatives.

 After this installation process, you will need to update your bootloader, so it can see the new system.
 Also, you need to make sure that the partition with a newly installed system is mounted during the update.
 For example, if you installed the Linux Mint system without a bootloader on sda2, mount it:

 sudo mount /dev/sda2 /media